-Staff recommends that the board consider the scale of the proposed uses versus the current uses, as well as the fact that the fitness center is not a use that is existing.
-It is also recommended that the board consider Policy 1.3.7 of the Future Land Use Element of the Comprehensive Plan as well, which places an emphasis on providing adequate off-street parking areas.
+Staff recommends that the commission consider the scale of the proposed uses versus the current uses, in making its determination.
+It is also recommended that the commission consider Policy 1.3.7 of the Future Land Use Element of the Comprehensive Plan as well, which places an emphasis on providing adequate off-street parking areas.